Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Balboa Pier

-Fish, relax, or grab a bite on the most popular pier in Newport Beach
+Fish, relax, or grab a bite on the most popular pier in Newport.

 📍 Google Maps | Phone: (949) 644-3309 | Website | Hours: 5 am – 12 am | Entrance: Free

-My most loved parts of Newport Beach feel almost like a living time capsule, a step back to the quieter days before cell phones and social media.
+My most loved parts of Newport Beach are the ones that feel almost like a living time capsule — a step back to the quieter days before cell phones and social media.

-Nowhere is this more true than Balboa Pier, up to and including Ruby’s, 1950s-style diner at the pier’s end.
-The food is pretty standard, this menu’s winner is ice cream.
+Nowhere is this feeling more prevalent than on Balboa Pier, up to and including Ruby’s, a 1950s-style diner at the pier’s end.
+The food is pretty standard, but this menu’s winner is ice cream.
 There’s something particularly delightful about a simple soft-serve cone when it’s paired with a gorgeous view and an ocean breeze.

 The Balboa Pier is very popular for fishing.
 You’ll find a fairly wide range of species inhabiting the waters here, including prized halibut and bonito.
-Facilities include benches, lights, and fish-cleaning stations.
-(If blood & guts are the sort of thing that turns your tummy, best to stick with nearby Newport Pier instead.)
+Facilities include benches, lights, and fish-cleaning stations ( though if blood & guts are the sort of thing that turns your tummy, best to stick with nearby Newport Pier instead).

 Balboa Beach